ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-For COSE Protected Headers, `typ` MAY also instead be an integer value which corresponds to the IANA "CoAP Content-Formats" registry [#IANA.CoAP.Formats], which describes the corresponding media type.
+For COSE Protected Headers, `typ` MAY also instead be an integer value which corresponds to the IANA "CoAP Content-Formats" registry [@IANA.CoAP.Formats], which describes the corresponding media type.

 Per [@RFC2045], all media type values, subtype values, and parameter names are case insensitive.